 Full time

-Overview NHS Greater Glasgow and Clyde is one of the largest healthcare systems in the UK employing around 40,000 staff in a wide range of clinical and non-clinical professions and job roles.
-We deliver acute hospital, primary, community and mental health care services to a population of over 1.15 million and a wider population of 2.2 million when our regional and national services are included.
-Shift pattern The shift pattern for this post is Monday to Friday.
-Role overview The Assisted Conception Service (ACS) at Glasgow Royal Infirmary is seeking to appoint an enthusiastic and experienced Quality Manager.
-This post is 37 hours per week with hours to be worked Monday to Friday.
-The ACS underwent major refurbishment of laboratory facilities, outpatients and clinical treatment suite and re-opened in September 2014.
-The new facilities provide state of the art equipment and a comprehensive range of clinical techniques, offering a high standard of treatment tailored to suit individual patient needs.
-Responsibilities The Quality Manager will work as part of the scientific service and will be a key member of the wider ACS multidisciplinary team.
-The post holder will direct and manage the performance and delivery of an effective and efficient Quality Management System and will be responsible for quality monitoring to attain and maintain regulatory and accreditation requirements as defined by the Human Fertilisation and Embryology Authority (HFEA) and Human Fertilisation and Embryology (HFE) Act.
-The Quality Manager will also be responsible for the delivery of Directorate projects and work streams and the provision of audit training to clinical and scientific staff.
-Qualifications A Life Sciences degree with a relevant MSc or equivalent is essential.
-Candidates must also have specialist knowledge and previous experience of leading and directing Quality Management Systems.
-Post graduate qualification in quality management is desirable.
-Informal contact Informal contact: Joanne Leitch - Consultant Clinical Embryologist on Recruitment information Details on how to contact the Recruitment Service and the Recruitment Process: Information for candidates Equality, inclusion and Armed Forces commitments NHS Greater Glasgow and Clyde- NHS Scotland encourages applications from all sections of the community.
+Overview NHS Greater Glasgow and Clyde is one of the largest healthcare systems in the UK, employing around 40,000 staff across a wide range of clinical and non clinical professions.
+It delivers acute hospital, primary, community and mental health care services to a population of over 1.15 million and a wider regional and national service population of 2.2 million.
+Work Pattern On call Contract Fixed term 9 months Role Summary This post will maintain excellence in the clinical provision of paediatric gastroenterology, hepatology and nutrition (PGHN) within the West of Scotland.
+The appointee will share in the workload of the Paediatric Gastroenterology unit.
+Any consultant who is unable, for personal reasons, to work full time may be considered; modifications of job content will be discussed on a personal basis with the Trust in consultation with consultant colleagues.
+Qualifications Candidates should be trained in general paediatrics and have spent a minimum of three years in approved posts/programmes in paediatric gastroenterology, hepatology and nutrition.
+Applicants should possess, or be within six months of receiving, CCST/CCT in general paediatrics with sub specialisation or substantial interest in gastroenterology, hepatology and nutrition.
+Contact Informal contact: TBC.
+Details on how to contact the Recruitment Service and the Recruitment Process: Information for candidates.
+Diversity and Inclusion NHS Greater Glasgow and Clyde-NHS Scotland encourages applications from all sections of the community.
 We promote a culture of inclusion across the organisation and are proud of the diverse workforce we have.
 By signing the Armed Forces Covenant, NHSGGC has pledged its commitment to being a Forces Friendly Employer.
 We support applications from across the Armed Forces Community, recognising military skills, experience and qualifications during the recruitment and selection process.
-Application integrity Candidates should provide original and authentic responses to all questions within the application form.
-The use of artificial intelligence (AI), automated tools, or other third-party assistance to generate, draft, or significantly modify responses is strongly discouraged.
+Application Policy Candidates should provide original and authentic responses to all questions within the application form.
+The use of artificial intelligence (AI), automated tools or other third party assistance to generate, draft, or significantly modify responses is strongly discouraged.
 By submitting your application, you confirm that all answers are your own work, reflect your personal knowledge, skills and experience, and have not been solely produced or altered by AI or similar technologies.
 Failure to comply with this requirement may result in your application being withdrawn from the application process.
-Support For application portal/log-in issues, please contact Jobtrain support hub in the first instance.
+Support For application portal/log in issues, please contact Jobtrain support hub in the first instance.

 NHS National Services Scotland